 13. Walk Around Downtown

-Downtown Ocean City doesn’t go to sleep in the winter months, either.
-Many of 100 plus downtown shops, restaurants and art galleries stay open throughout the season.
+Downtown Ocean City stays awake in the winter months, with many of its 100-plus downtown shops, restaurants and art galleries open throughout the season.
+Take a winter stroll to get some deals or a delicious bite to eat.
 The downtown area is located on Asbury Avenue, about halfway between the beach and the bay.
 The shops and restaurants stretch from 6th Street to 14th Street.

 14. Explore the Ocean City Fine Arts League

 Located on Asbury Avenue in Downtown OC, the Fine Arts League is a co-op maintained by a group of artists and volunteers.
-The league formed in 2002.
+The league was formed in 2002.

 It has a new exhibition every month throughout the year, with an opening reception for each show.
 It’s held on the second Friday of the month, starting at 6 p.m.
 The Fine Arts League also offers art classes, movie screenings and other activities on a regular basis.